January 28, 2019

 An astounding 400,000 people died from an opioid overdose between 1999 and 2017, according to the CDC, with each victim tragically leaving behind a void in the lives of those who loved them.
 The rising death toll has touched every corner of our nation and has grown in recent years to become the leading public health crisis of our time.

 Hundreds of states, cities, counties and other municipalities throughout the country have taken a stand to save lives, whether through state-filed actions or federal court cases consolidated in the Northern District of Ohio as part of the National Prescription Opiate Multidistrict Litigation.
-The litigation seeks to hold accountable the opioid industry companies allegedly responsible for this growing epidemic — opioid manufacturers, distributors and pharmacies — accused of deceptively marketing prescription painkillers while flooding communities with highly addictive drugs.
+The litigation seeks to hold accountable the opioid industry companies allegedly responsible for this growing epidemic — opioid manufacturers, distributors and pharmacies — accused of deceptively marketing opioids while flooding communities with highly addictive drugs.
 Some state court cases are set for trial before juries in April and June of this year and MDL cases are scheduled to go to trial in September.
 The jurisdictions involved view the litigation as a necessary step and part of the solution to bring the opioid industry to the table and collaborate on the best way forward to abate this public health crisis.

 It is my belief that this litigation will disclose some of the worst aspects about the healthcare industry in this country.

 2. The Alarming Link Between Talc and Asbestos